-After 9/11, Washington seemed to have persuaded itself that U.S. security could best, in fact, only be assured by American military power.
-Neither treaties nor

-12 Organization for Economic Cooperation and Development.
-"Basic Structural Statistics".
-Main Economic Indicators.
-May 2004. http://www.oecd.org/dataoecd/8/4/1874420.pdf international law nor institutions, including the United Nations and NATO, were deemed to be either relevant to protecting US interests or necessary to confer legitimacy on U.S. action.
+After 9/11, Washington seemed to have persuaded itself that US security could best-in fact, could only-be assured by American military power.
+Neither treaties nor international law nor institutions, including the United Nations and NATO, were deemed to be either relevant to protecting US interests or necessary to confer legitimacy on US action.
 It did not have to be that way.
-There was little in the reaction of the international community to 9/11 to warrant such unilateralism, nor to justify the US's cavalierly jeopardizing 60 years of development of international law, most of which previous US Administrations had promoted, (and all of which was significant to Canadian interests).
+There was little in the reaction of the international community to 9/11 to warrant such unilateralism, nor to justify the US's cavalierly jeopardizing 60 years of development of international law, most of which previous US administrations had promoted (and all of which was significant to Canadian interests).